ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ### eth_getChainConfig

 `eth_getChainConfig` returns chain config with parsed upgrade bytes.
+This API is enabled by default with `internal-blockchain` namespace.

 **Signature**